 Since inception, we have financed our operations primarily through public and private stock offerings, payments received under our strategic alliance with King, and interest earned on our investments.
 We intend to continue to use our capital resources to fund research and development activities, capital expenditures, working capital requirements and other general corporate purposes.
-As of December 31, 2007, cash, cash equivalents and marketable securities were \$205.1 million.
+As of December 31, 2008, cash, cash equivalents and marketable securities were \$190.1 million.

-Net cash provided by operating activities was \$2.2 million for the years ended December 31, 2007 compared to net cash used in operating activities of \$11.8 million for the year ended December 31, 2006.
-The change was primarily due to the increase in our net income.
-In 2007, King completed its review and paid for approximately \$10.4 million of our expenses from 2006 related to development of our abuse-resistant drug candidates under our strategic alliance.
+Net cash provided by operating activities was \$11.2 million for the year ended December 31, 2008 compared to net cash provided by operating activities of \$2.2 million for the year ended December 31, 2007.
+The change was primarily due to the increase in 2008 of \$20.0 million received in milestone payments offset in part by a \$13.3 million decrease in collaboration revenue.

-Net cash provided by investing activities was \$69.1 million in the year ended December 31, 2007 and net cash used was \$69.1 million for the year ended December 31, 2006.
+Net cash provided by investing activities was \$80.2 million in the year ended December 31, 2008 and \$69.1 million for the year ended December 31, 2007.
 Investing activities for both years consisted primarily of the purchase and sale of marketable securities.
-Our investing activities to purchase property, equipment and leasehold improvements used cash of \$0.7 million for the year ended December 31, 2007 and \$0.1 million for the year ended December 31, 2006.
+Our investing activities to purchase property, equipment and leasehold improvements used no cash for the year ended December 31, 2008 and \$0.7 million for the year ended December 31, 2007.
+In the year ended December 31, 2008, we wrote-off our property, equipment and leasehold improvements and accumulated depreciation and amortization related to our lease of office space in South San Francisco because we no longer use that office space.
 We expect to continue to invest in our infrastructure to support our operations.

-Net cash used in financing activities was \$1.1 million in the year ended December 31, 2007 compared to net cash provided by financing activities of \$1.7 million in the year ended December 31, 2006.
-The decrease was primarily due to the purchase of treasury stock in 2007.
-In March, 2007, we announced a stock buyback plan for the repurchase of up to \$20 million of our common stock.
-As of December 31, 2007 we had purchased \$3.8 million of our common stock on the open market.
-The total number of shares to be purchased and the timing of purchases will be based on several factors, including the market price of our common stock, general market conditions, corporate and regulatory requirements and alternate investment opportunities.
-We intend to hold repurchased shares in treasury.
-This stock buyback program expires March 2008 and may be discontinued at any time.
-Other financing activities for both of these periods consisted primarily of proceeds received from the issuance of our common stock.
+Net cash used in financing activities was \$24.8 million in the year ended December 31, 2008 and \$1.1 million in the year ended December 31, 2007.
+In 2008, we completed a stock buyback plan for the repurchase of up to \$30.0 million of our common stock.
+We used cash of \$26.2 million in 2008 and \$3.8 million in 2007 to purchase our common stock on the open market.
+Other cash from financing activities in both 2008 and 2007 consisted primarily of proceeds received from the issuance of our common stock pursuant to stock option exercises and stock purchased by employees pursuant to our 2000 Employee Stock Purchase Plan.

-We have \$49.6 million of total deferred tax assets at December 31, 2007.
+We have \$43.5 million of total deferred tax assets at December 31, 2008.
 Realization of these deferred tax assets is dependent on future earnings, if any.
 We are uncertain about the timing and amount of any future earnings.
 We have concluded that it is more likely than not that such deferred tax assets will not be realized.
-Accordingly, except for \$0.5 million of deferred tax assets included in other assets as of December 31, 2007, we offset the deferred tax asset with a valuation allowance.
+Accordingly, except for \$1.9 million of deferred tax assets included in other assets as of December 31, 2008, we offset the deferred tax asset with a valuation allowance.
 There is a high degree of uncertainty regarding the timing of future cash outflows associated with our FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes," or Interpretation 48 liabilities.
-Our net Interpretation 48 liability at December 31, 2007 does not result in a material contractual obligation.
+Our net Interpretation 48 liability at December 31, 2008 does not result in a material contractual obligation.